Frequently asked questions about choosing a Landscaper...

 - Ask them about what jobs they've done.
 They should show you an album of recent work.
 Do they sound proud of their work, or excited etc..

--Ask them about where they learned to landscape, e.g. courses, training, working for other companies etc..
+- Ask them about where they learned to landscape, e.g. courses, training, working for other companies etc..
 Are they experienced, knowledgable etc..
-Do they work alone or with a team ? - and how experienced will they be?
+Do they work alone or with a team?
 How will they tackle your design ?

 Who do I choose?